Waking up in a dream

 team

-Jamil and Pat co-founded Seneca Village Pictures in Crown Heights, Brooklyn as a home to explore the relationship between life and cinema.
-Their work has screened at the Museum of Modern Art, Film at Lincoln Center, Walker Arts Center, Locarno Film Fest, BFI, Telluride, and Clermont-Ferrand—where their short film, Gramercy, won the 2021 festival’s Labo Competition Grand Prix.Their first feature-length project, an experimental documentary titled Waking Up in a Dream, has received support from the International Documentary Association, Rooftop Films Filmmakers Fund, Hamptons Film International Screenwriters Lab, Gotham’s Project Market.Jamil’s short, as time passes, premiered at 2022 Cannes’ Directors Fortnight, followed by screenings at New York Film Festival, MoMA PS1’s “Open House” with SHASHA Movies, and BAM Film’s February 2024 slate with Alfreda’s Cinema.
-Jamil co-founded a book publishing house with Max Friedman called KNOW Publishing, creating their first book in 2020.
-He grew up in various parts of Turkey, Germany, and the United States.Tough Love, Pat's latest experimental short exploring grief in the wake of his grandmother's death, made its world premiere in the 2024 IDFA Competition for Documentary Short.
-Originally hailing from Fall River, Massachusetts in the United States, he is an advocate of meditation, yoga, cycling, and enjoys studying Buddhism, consciousness, and trauma healing methodologies.
+Jamil and Pat co-founded Seneca Village Pictures in Crown Heights, Brooklyn, as a space to explore the intersection of life and cinema.
+Their work has screened at institutions and festivals including the Museum of Modern Art, Film at Lincoln Center, Walker Arts Center, Locarno Film Festival, BFI, Telluride, and Clermont-Ferrand, where their short film Gramercy won the 2021 Labo Competition Grand Prix.Jamil’s short as time passes premiered at the 2022 Cannes Directors’ Fortnight, with subsequent screenings at the New York Film Festival, MoMA PS1, and BAM Film.
+He also co-founded KNOW Publishing with Max Friedman.
+Jamil grew up across Turkey, Germany, and the U.S. Pat’s recent short Tough Love, a meditation on grief after the loss of his grandmother, premiered in the 2024 IDFA Competition for Documentary Short.
+Originally from Fall River, Massachusetts, he is passionate about meditation, yoga, and cycling, and studies Buddhism, consciousness, and trauma healing.

 Peter Hou (b.
 Queens, NY) is a Taiwanese cinematographer best known for his poetic imagery and intimate, observational approach.
 His sensibilities have been greatly shaped by embracing nature’s ebbs and flows.
 Allowing space to respond and adapt to surrounding environments.
 His photography continues to explore the beauty of impermanence and the transient relationship between time and memory.